Muhyildiz/RoboHexa/README.md

 - **LIDAR:** Integrated the sensor to make mapping the environment.
-- **RF Control:** Controlling the robot remotely be self-designed controller.
+- **RF Control:** Controlling the robot remotely with a self-designed controller.